Inrixia/Floatplane-Downloader/wiki/settings.md

 `title` is the nice name used for the channel.<br>
 `skip` can be set to true to skip downloading videos matched on the given channel.<br>
 `identifiers` specify the conditions for a video to be added to a channel.<br>
-`consoleColor` is optional and is used for having colors in console output for seperate channels.<br>
-`daysToKeepVideos` is the number of days to keep videos for this channe.
-Default's to -1 which is unlimited, 2 would mean only videos released within the last two days are downloaded and any older will be automatically deleted if previously downloaded.
+`daysToKeepVideos` is the optional number of days to keep videos for this channe.
+2 would mean only videos released within the last two days are downloaded and any older will be automatically deleted if previously downloaded.

 <br>
 <br>